alexandercerutti/Keytrash-Cleaner/README.md

 #####Instructions

-Download this script and place it inside the root folder of your USB key and move with the terminal to the folder _/Volumes/**your_USBkey_name**_.
+Download this script, place it inside the root folder of your USB key and move with the terminal to the folder _/Volumes/**your_USBkey_name**_.
 Then execute the script like below.
-If the script, once executed, will found that it isn't in the root, will ask to move itself a folder up and will execute itself again.
+If the script, once executed, will found that it isn't in the root, will ask to move itself a folder up and to execute itself again.
-You can ask the script to show every file found, if you want to not be deleted.
+You can ask the script to show every file found in the trash folder, and choose if you want to deleted them.
 How?
 Execute the script with the parameter **-c**, like this:

       ./keytrashCleaner.sh -c